Thorsten Wiegand

 point pattern, vislab and forest

-Between 2009 and 2015, and beyond, most of my time has been absorbed by the ERC advanced grant project SPATIODIVERSITY.
-The European Reseach Council ERC Advanced Grants allow exceptional established research leaders who have made exceptional contributions to research in terms of originality and significance to pursue frontier research of their choice.
+Until 2029 most of my time will be dedicated to the ERC advanced grant project SPATIOCOEXISTENCE.
+The ERC Advanced Grants, awarded by the European Research Council, allow established research leaders who have made exceptional contributions to research in terms of originality and significance to pursue frontier research of their choice.